The History of the 192nd Tank Battalion

 Rumors began to fly that the war was over and that Japan had surrendered.
 Some of the POWs had heard the Japanese emperor on the radio.
 Others had witnessed a great explosion over Nagasaki.
 Even after being told by interpreters that Japan had surrendered, they did not believe that the war was over.
 It was only when the guards vanished from the camps that they knew the rumor might be true.
 This belief was confirmed when American B-29s appeared over the camps and began dropping food and clothing to the men in the camps.

 Most of the surviving members of the battalion were returned to the Philippines to be "fattened up."
 The United States government did not want them to be seen until they were healthier looking.

 Many of the surviving members of the battalion returned home, married and raised families.
 They tried to get on with their lives.
 Some were successful at doing this while others never really recovered from their years as Japanese POWs.

 Of the 596 soldiers who left the United States in late October 1941, 325 had died.
 Some in combat, some were executed, but most died from disease or malnutrition while Japanese Prisoners of War.
 Many in the holds of ships that were sunk by Allied submarines.

 Today, nearly all the surviving members of the 192nd Tank Battalion are gone, and many of those who chose to share their stories with us have since passed away.
 Often, doing this was a very painful experience.
-As one member of the B Company said to us over ten years ago.
+As one member of the B Company said to us over fifteen years ago.
 "You're asking me to tell you about something that I've spent the last fifty-five years trying to forget."